RaJah239/test/README.md

 - Replaced the Freeze status with Frostbite.
 - Water types are immune to being Burned.
 - Fire types can't be frostbitten.
-- Pseudo-levitate given to BUTTERFREE, VENOMOTH, MAGNEMITE, MAGNETON, GASTLY, HAUNTER, GENGAR, KOFFING, WEEZING, MEW, MISDREAVUS, UNOWN, CELEBI and CHARIZARD.
+- Pseudo-levitate given to Butterfree, Venomth, Magnemite, Magneton, Gastly, Haunter, Gengar, Koffing, Weezing, Mew, Misdreavus, Unown, Celebi and Charizard.
 Added a floating (up arrow) icon for levitating Pokémon in the Pokédex, Menu and Enemy side of the field.
+Levitating Pokémon aren't affected by Spikes damage.
 - Battle HUD updated.
 - Made new battle text to distinguish status move misses and fails.
 - Evolution moves tutorial used. (still need to add evolution moves and evo_attacks.asm..)